qaalabs/DE5M4/trainer/day1-ex1.md

 Be prepared to present your process in 2-3 minutes.

 ### Part 2: Apply to a Scenario (10 minutes)

 Give all groups the same brief scenario to apply their process to:

 **Scenario:**

-A retail company with 200 physical stores and an e-commerce website wants to create a data product that helps them understand customer behavior across both channels to improve inventory management and personalization.
+A retail company with 200 physical stores and an e-commerce website wants to create a data product that helps them understand customer behavior across both channels to improve inventory management and personalisation.
 They have point-of-sale data, online transaction records, customer profiles, and inventory data available.

 **Task:**

 Using the design process your group created, quickly outline how you would approach this specific project.
 What would be your first three steps, and what challenges do you anticipate?

 ### Part 3: Group Presentations (10 minutes)